Organized Theft Groups and Organized Retail Crime - Desktop Hero Banner

 Organized Theft Groups and Organized Retail Crime

-A comprehensive educational guide for law enforcement and financial crime investigators.
+A comprehensive educational guide on organized retail crime for law enforcement and financial crime investigators.

 Summary

-In this paper, produced in partnership with Homeland Security Investigations, we define ORC and its evolving threat landscape, introduce the illicit financial flows tied to ORC and larger organized theft groups (OTGs), and provide case studies, red flags, and typologies.
-The paper also includes guidance and reasonable steps to enhance your anti-financial crime (AFC) program, including your investigation effectiveness, suspicious activity reporting (SAR), and how to identify which information is highly useful to law enforcement.
+In this guide on organized retail crime prevention, produced in partnership with Homeland Security Investigations (HSI), we define ORC and its evolving threat landscape, introduce the illicit financial flows tied to ORC and larger organized theft groups (OTGs), and examine case studies, red flags, and typologies.
+The paper also includes retail loss prevention strategies, guidance and reasonable steps to enhance your anti-financial crime (AFC) program, including your investigation effectiveness, suspicious activity reporting (SAR), and how to identify which information is highly useful to law enforcement.

 About Our Partner